Oregon Zoo Pub Talks continue into 2019 with talks on polar bears and penguins, animal behavior, painted dogs and Asian elephants

-The Oregon Zoo Pub Talks series, presented by Pro Photo Supply, offers a chance to hear from conservation experts in a casual setting.
-Each month a conservation, animal care or wildlife science professional will share their knowledge and experience saving animals across the planet, from the forests of Borneo to the skies of the Pacific Northwest.
+Presented by Pro Photo Supply, Oregon Zoo Pub Talks connect you with conservation experts.
+Each month conservation, animal care or wildlife science professionals share their knowledge and experience saving animals across the planet, from the forests of Borneo to the skies of the Pacific Northwest.

 Animal behavior specialist Barbara Heidenreich has trained thousands of animals, from rats to rhinos.
 She works with zoos, universities, veterinary professionals, pet owners and conservationists around the world to help foster the human-animal bond.